A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Overview

 \textit{Exclusion:} (1) Papers on LLM safety without agentic context; (2) classical adversarial ML on non-LLM models; (3) position papers without technical contributions; (4) duplicate publications.

-\subsection{Screening and Statistics}
+\subsubsection{Screening and Statistics}

 \tabref{tab:prisma} reports the screening process.
-The initial database search retrieved 1,247 records; after deduplication and a title/abstract pass, 259 papers proceeded to full-text review.
-The final corpus of \textbf{94 papers} comprises: 31 on attacks (L1--L4), 18 on multi-agent and ecosystem attacks (L5--L6), 12 on governance and alignment (L7), 15 on defenses, 11 on benchmarks and evaluation, and 7 comprehensive surveys.
+The combined two-phase search retrieved 1,634 records; after deduplication and a title/abstract pass, 313 papers proceeded to full-text review.
+The final corpus of \textbf{116 papers} comprises: 38 on attacks (L1--L4), 26 on multi-agent and ecosystem attacks (L5--L6), 16 on governance and alignment (L7), 18 on defenses, 13 on benchmarks and evaluation, and 5 comprehensive surveys used for comparison.
 We acknowledge that this corpus covers the most visible work within these search and inclusion criteria but cannot be exhaustive in a field growing at this rate.

 \textbf{Layer and temporality coding.} Each retained paper was independently coded by the first author into one or more $(\text{layer}, \text{temporality})$ cells using the following decision rules. \emph{Layer assignment}: a paper is assigned to $L_i$ if its primary technical contribution (attack, defense, or benchmark) targets the trust boundary or attack surface defined for $L_i$ in \secref{sec:framework}; papers addressing multiple layers are coded in each relevant cell. \emph{Temporality assignment}: a paper is assigned to $T_k$ if the attack or defense it studies manifests in the time window defined for $T_k$ (T1: within one inference call; T2: within one session; T3: across sessions; T4: sub-session-stack or trigger-conditioned).
 A paper is assigned to $T_3$ only if it explicitly involves cross-session state persistence via a memory-layer write; a paper is assigned to $T_4$ only if the payload resides in model weights or training data (T4b) or if there is no discrete payload at all (T4a).
 For papers where layer or temporality was ambiguous, we applied a conservative rule: assign to the more restrictive (lower-layer, faster-temporality) category.